I'm Jenny. (That's me, next to the one with the floppy ears).

 I love writing, and acting.
 Storytelling.
 You can read stuff about those things in ARTS.

-In the SPIRIT section, you'll find thoughts on faith, skepticism, and Divine Mystery.
+In the SPIRIT section, you'll find thoughts on faith, skepticism, everyday transcendence, and Divine Mystery.

 Largely due to those summers in the canyon, I'm a tireless ambassador of the vital link between physical life and creativity.
-Click on the YOGA tab in the menu to learn about my many programs of yoga for the creative life.
+Click on the YOGA tab in the menu to learn about my many programs of Yoga for the Creative Life.
+And my programs especially for women, Mamaskara.

 Embrace your chaos.
 Tell your story.